it-at-m/muc-patternlab-vue/docs/components/muc-comment.md

 <script setup>
-import Basic from './demo/MucComment/Basic.vue'
+import Basic from './demo/MucComment/BasicExample.vue'
 </script>

 # muc-banner

-//todo describe banner
+The muc-commment component can be used to display a comment in e.g. a chat.

 ## Example Usage